 There is broad consensus that it will be impossible to achieve the targets of SDG 6 unless there is a step change in the quantum of investment in water infrastructure, particularly across the developing world.
-Estimates of the gap between current levels of investment compared to what is necessary to meet the goals, range between \$150bn and \$300bn per annum.
+Estimates of the gap between current levels of investment compared to what is necessary to meet the goals, range between US\$ 150 billion and US\$ 300 billion per annum.
 These are big numbers by any measure, particularly as the gap does not appear to be closing.
 A lot of time and effort has already been expended by various organisations to evaluate the impediments to funding water infrastructure.
 This work has helped to yield a much better understanding of the problem, and indeed has led to improvements in many areas.
-However, for three in ten people worldwide - over two billion souls - the quality of access to water supply and services still remains woefully inadequate.
+However, for three in ten people worldwide - over two billion people - the quality of access to water supply and other services still remains woefully inadequate 1.
 From the perspective of the SDGs, which emphasise the requirement of universality ('leaving no one behind'), this sober fact has a particular resonance.

 Recognising the important role that finance and investment should play as part of the solution, the World Water Council established a task force to investigate what practical measures could be taken to lower the barriers to financing water infrastructure, and to unlock new sources of capital investment.
-A positioning document was published that identified a series of actions, including developing a typology of water infrastructure projects.
+A framing paper 2 was published that identified a series of actions, including developing a typology of water infrastructure projects.
 This white paper sets out the rationale for the typology.